 In the meantime, George found a new method to dye his coffee filters.
 And this spurred a lot of enthusiasm for the boys.

 George crunched up his coffee filter and shoved it into one of the ice cube sections of colored water.
 And pulled it out.
-Ta da!
-Completely dyed!

-And then we made flowers out of them, using pipe cleaners, that I got from CraftProjectIdeas, as stems.
+Once everything was dry, we made flowers out of them, using pipe cleaners, that I got from CraftProjectIdeas, as stems.

 I grabbed the middle of the coffee filter and kind of twisted.
-Then with the middle as a point, I tightly wrapped a pipe cleaner around to secure it in place.
+Then with the middle in a point, I tightly wrapped a pipe cleaner around to secure it in place.

-I tried to get the boys [mainly Henry] involved in this process but he just wasn’t grasping it.
+I tried to get the boys -mainly Henry – involved in this process but he just wasn’t grasping it.
 So I did all the flower making, while Henry and George picked out each flower’s stem.

 I told you we did quite a few!

-An early Happy Mother’s Day to all you moms!
+Happy Mother’s Day to all you moms!